autobrr/autobrr.com/docs/faqs.md

 * `Authentication` is required for deluge daemon, not the webui.
 It can be found at `/docker/appdata/deluge/auth`, the default one looks like `localclient:password:10`.
 You can add your own if you wish.
 Like `username:password:powerlevel`.

-## My config-directory is filled with .bk files!
-What is going on?

-You are likely using a third party script that backs up the database on every run.
-Do some house cleaning.